JBroks/booksy-reviews/README.md

 **User Story 9:** As a user I would like to be able to interact with other users and share my views and opinions about various books.

-**User Story 10:** As a user I would like to see all my inputs within the app (i.e. comments, reviews, votes) in case I would like to edit or delete them.
+**User Story 10:** As a user I would like to see all of my inputs within the app (i.e. comments, reviews, votes) in case I would like to edit or delete them.

 **User Story 11:** As a user I would like to search any particular book quickly using e.g. book title, author, genre etc.